Kaciras/deasync/README.md

 ### `runLoopOnce()`

-Run micro tasks until the micro task queue has been exhausted, then run a macro task (if any).
+Run micro task callbacks until the queue has been exhausted, then run pending callbacks of macro tasks.

+- If a new micro task callback enqueued when executing another, it will also be executed.
+- Callbacks enqueued in macro task callback will not be executed.

 ### `loopWhile(predicate)`